 Unlike wastewater or combined sewers, stormwater sewers DO NOT connect to the wastewater treatment plants (WWTP).
 Anything that is picked up by stormwater including trash, pesticides, pet waste, etc., as it flows over yards, streets, and parking lots will make its way into nearby lakes, creeks, and rivers.

-As of October 16, 2013, MSD owns and maintains approximately 3,028 miles of stormwater sewers and force mains, but does not own or maintain lakes and creeks.
+MSD owns and maintains approximately 3,000 miles of stormwater sewers and force mains, but does not own or maintain lakes and creeks.
 MSD is involved in helping the St. Louis region to curb water pollution by partnering with 58 municipalities (co-permittees) and St. Louis County to comply with stormwater permit requirements for the St. Louis Metropolitan Small Municipal Separate Storm Sewer System (MS4).
 Likewise, MSD actively works to reduce pollutants that stormwater picks up and carries into local bodies of water though the St. Louis County Phase II Stormwater Management Plan.
 MSD maintains public storm sewers, plans and designs improvements to stormwater infrastructure, regulates stormwater drainage and floodplain impact related to development projects, and helps coordinate regional efforts to address pollution carried in or caused by stormwater runoff.

 Good water quality is important.
 Our goals are to balance water quality protection and Clean Water Act (CWA) compliance with economic growth and help provide a sustainable path to stormwater management for our region.